Golf Association of Philadelphia

-The Golf Association of Philadelphia is the oldest regional Golf Association in the United States.
-Better known as the GAP, the Golf Association of Philadelphia was founded in 1897 by members of Aronimink Golf Club, Merion Cricket Club, Philadelphia Country Club and Philadelphia Cricket Club.
+The Golf Association of Philadelphia (GAP) is the oldest regional golf association in the United States.
+The Golf Association of Philadelphia was founded in 1897 by members of Aronimink Golf Club, Merion Cricket Club, Philadelphia Country Club, and Philadelphia Cricket Club.
 Its 150 member clubs are spread across Pennsylvania, New Jersey, and Delaware.
-The purpose of the association is simple: to preserve, protect and promote the game of golf.
+The purpose of the association is to preserve, protect and promote the game of golf.

 History

 1894 meeting

 On December 22, 1894, delegates from five clubs – St. Andrews Golf Club, Shinnecock Hills Golf Club, Newport Golf Club, The Country Club (Brookline, Massachusetts), and Chicago Golf Club – met at the Calumet Club in Manhattan to form the Amateur Golf Association of the United States (subsequently to change its name, first to The American Golf Association, then to the United States Golf Association).
 Less than a month afterwards the Essex Country Club and the Philadelphia Country Club were elected to membership, the sixth and seventh on the roll.